Wedge Community Co-op: Warehouse

 The Wedge Co-op has a wholesale distributor, the Co-op Partners Warehouse, which services retail co-ops, natural food stores and restaurants in the Upper Midwest.
 Co-op Partners Warehouse began as a produce wholesaler and has since expanded into organic milk, cheese and yogurt; soy products, fresh juices and smoothies; and a selection of dry grocery items.
 In April 2012, employees of the Wedge's Co-op Partners Warehouse formed a union to voice their dissatisfaction with wages and management decisions.
 In November 2015, employees of the Wedge Lyndale location voted 76 to 31 to unionize its retail location.

 Gardens of Eagan

 In January 2008, the co-op leased 'Gardens of Eagan', one of the oldest local certified organic produce farms in the Twin Cities area.
 The co-op has the option to purchase the land after five years, and has been running the operation since summer 2008.
-The Wedge put the farm up for sale in April 2015, deciding to concentrate on its retail operations.
+The Wedge listed farm up for sale in April 2015, deciding to concentrate on its retail operations.